serenity-is/docs/tutorials/multi_tenancy/securing_tenant_selection_at_server_side.md

 Now only *admin* can see and update *tenant* field for users.

+> We didn't have to also set *ModifyPermission* as if a user doesn't have the read permission, he doesn't have the write permission by default.

 Build your project, then try typing this into console again:

 ```js